119 Niche Side Hustles to Help You Create New Income Streams

 #37: Becoming an Adjunct Professor

 Most of the time you need a graduate degree for this.
 However, many universities offer recreational or specialized classes.
 In those cases, having skills and experience can be enough.
 Teach dance or martial arts.
 Or gaming theory and poker (that was a fun class to teach).
-Writing white papers and basic wilderness survival skills are two more examples of actual classes I’ve seen offered.
+Developing your writing skills for white papers and basic wilderness survival skills are two more examples of actual classes I've seen offered.

 Some schools are more open to this than others and you will need to talk to the proper department, but getting paid a few thousand to teach something you enjoy at the university level can be an ideal side hustle.
 Especially if you like getting paid per month.
 It's not much money but it can lead to full time work over time if that's something you're interested in.
 Not to mention it looks pretty impressive teaching at a college level.